PastIn Person

 VP Trust & Safety at Tripadvisor

-Becky Foley is the Vice President of Trust & Safety at Tripadvisor, responsible for ensuring the integrity and safety of the platform's content and community.
+Becky Foley serves as the Vice President of Trust & Safety at Tripadvisor, overseeing content moderation and user safety.

 Casey Lide